 The Compensation Committee (the "Committee") is responsible for conducting an annual review of the Company's compensation plan for its executive officers including the evaluation of the components of the plan, the standards of performance measurement and the relationship between performance and compensation.
-The Committee reviews the compensation of each executive officer and makes specific recommendations to the Board of Directors based on factors that include the individual officer's performance, the ability of the Company to attract and retain qualified, experienced personnel and whether the plan provides appropriate motivation to achieve goals outlined by the Board of Directors.
+The Committee reviews the compensation of each executive officer and makes specific recommendations to the Board of Directors based on factors that include the individual officer's performance, the ability of the Company to attract and retain qualified, experienced personnel and whether the plan provides appropriate motivation to achieve goals outlined by the Board of Directors

 In determining the compensation of the Chief Executive Officer, the Committee began its evaluation prior to the time of the public offering in October 1991.
 The base salary was determined, in part, by comparison with the compensation of chief executive officers of other companies of comparable size and levels of profitability.
 The base salary is reviewed each year and compared to that of other chief executive officers as reported in various publications, such as Forbes magazine.
-Since 1991, the Chief Executive Officer has received salary increases of 2.0% in 1992, 2.0% in 1994, 3.8% in 1997, 1.9% in 1998, 1.8% in 1999 and 5.4% in 2000.
-The Chief Executive's increase in base salary in 2000 of 5.4% was a combination of an inflationary adjustment and a reallocation of compensation resulting from a reduction in the incentive bonus program.
+The Chief Executive Officer received a 1.4% increase in the weekly base salary rate in 2001, which was primarily an inflationary adjustment factor.
+Since 1991, the average increase in the base salary rate has been 1.8%.

 The incentive bonus for the Chief Executive Officer is based upon the Company's profitability, a program that has been in place for many years, and the Compensation Committee believes that this is a fair measure of executive bonus compensation.
 The bonus is based upon a percentage, determined by the Committee, of pre-tax profits.
 In 2000, the Compensation Committee reduced the percentage of pre-tax profits used in determining the incentive bonus for many of the participants in the plan, including the Chief Executive Officer.
 The decision to revise and reduce the incentive bonus plan was based upon the Committee's projections of future profitability and its objective of compensating its senior employees with a balance of competitive salaries and bonus incentives.
-The salary and bonus amounts for 2000, 1999 and 1998 are reflected in the Summary Compensation Table.
+The salary and bonus amounts for 2001, 2000 and 1999 are reflected in the Summary Compensation Table.
 Both the base salary and the incentive bonus are evaluated in determining overall compensation.
 The Chief Executive Officer is not eligible to receive options under the Company's stock option plan.

 The base salary for all other officers is based upon the experience and qualifications of each officer, with the additional objective of remaining competitive in the industry in recruiting and retaining a well-qualified and effective management team.
 The incentive bonus for officers is determined by the Compensation Committee and is based upon the same criteria as the Chief Executive Officer, the performance of the Company as measured by its profitability.
-No stock options were granted to any individual in 2000.
+No stock options were granted to any individual in 2001.

 During 1993, Section 162(m) was added to the Internal Revenue Code (the "Code") that generally limits amounts that can be deducted for compensation paid to executives to \$1 million, unless certain requirements are met.
-No executive received compensation in excess of \$1 million in 2000; therefore, there were no compensation amounts that would be deemed nondeductible for the Company under Section 162(m) of the Code.
+No executive received compensation in excess of \$1 million in 2001; therefore, there were no compensation amounts that would be deemed nondeductible for the Company under Section 162(m) of the Code.
 The Committee will continue to monitor the applicability of this section of the Code to the Company's compensation program each year.